alexfernandez/loadtest/doc/tcp-sockets.md

 Again quite far from the 57 krps by `autocannon`;
 close to `ab` but it doesn't use keep-alive so the comparison is meaningless.

-### Proof of Concept
+### Proof of Concept: Barebones

 For the first implementation we want to learn if the bare sockets implementation is worth the time.
-In this naïve implementation we open the socket, send a short canned request without taking into account any parameters or headers:
+In this naïve barebones implementation we open the socket, send a short canned request without taking into account any parameters or headers:

 ```js